larsonzh/whois/docs/OPERATIONS_EN.md

 #### Local batch quick playbook cross-reference (3.2.10+)

-- The day-to-day “raw → health-first → plan-a” command snippets now live in `docs/USAGE_EN.md` → “Batch start strategy” + “Batch strategy quick playbook”.
+- The day-to-day “raw → health-first → plan-a → plan-b” command snippets now live in `docs/USAGE_EN.md` → “Batch start strategy” + “Batch strategy quick playbook”.
 Reference those when you need a minimal local repro without the remote suite wrapper.
 Each entry shows the exact stdin + flag combo plus the recommended `golden_check.sh preset=batch-smoke-*` invocation.
 - `tools/test/golden_check.sh` accepts `--selftest-actions` alongside `--batch-actions` and `--backoff-actions`.
 Use the latter when you need `[DNS-BACKOFF] action=skip|force-last` (or any other penalty tag) to be part of the golden assertions in addition to header/tail validation.
 - Remote smoke wrappers (`remote_batch_strategy_suite.ps1`, `remote_build_and_test.sh`) simply forward any `--selftest-actions` tail args to `golden_check.sh`, so there is no extra wiring required—keep the presets in sync with the USAGE guide to avoid drift between local and remote playbooks.